Karvp/Character.AI/README.md

 > This library is developing, bugs may occur occasionally.
 Every contribution is greatly appreciated!

-Oh, and sorry for the messy coding 🤣
+Sorry for the messy coding 🤣
 If you have any issues, please tell me at Github Issues.

 # Usage